1-Year Online Doctoral Programs

 1-Year Doctoral Programs

-Like most accelerated programs, you’d need a master’s degree in psychology, counseling, or a related field to apply.
-This ensures that you have the foundational knowledge on which to quickly build a more advanced, doctoral-level skill set.
-In order to graduate, students in Breyer State’s program need to complete a “graduate thesis,” often referred to as a dissertation, or a final project in a specialized area related to grief counseling.
-Students also need to complete 11 six-hour classes.
+As with other accelerated programs, applicants are required to hold a master’s degree in psychology, counseling, or a related field.
+This prerequisite ensures that students possess the foundational knowledge needed to quickly build a more advanced, doctoral-level skill set.
+In order to graduate, students in Breyer State’s program must complete a “graduate thesis,” also known as a dissertation, or a final project in a specialized area of grief counseling.
+The program also requires completion of 11 six-hour classes.

-Most doctoral programs, regardless of their duration and curriculum, will require you to complete a final project or dissertation.
-This is, in part, because doctoral degrees signify that a student now possesses expert-level knowledge in a very specific academic area, and a dissertation or final project is a way to document your original ideas and your contributions to a field.
+Most doctoral programs, regardless of their length or curriculum, typically require a final project or dissertation.
+This is because earning a doctoral degree signifies that a student has expert-level knowledge in a very specific academic area, and a dissertation or final project is a way to document original ideas and contributions to a field.

 Practical Doctorates with no Dissertation

-Some doctoral programs don’t require a dissertation.
-In these cases, schools will likely require you to enter the program with a master’s degree in that field or a closely related area.
-Some EdD programs, such as the one offered at Baylor University, don’t require a traditional dissertation.
-Rather, you’d take “dissertation in practice” classes that offer more guided explorations of higher education administration and organizational leadership.
-The degrees featured below offer a glimpse of what you can expect in a practical program with no dissertation.
+There are doctoral programs that don’t necessitate a dissertation as a graduation requirement.
+For such programs, it’s typical for students to have a master’s degree in the related field or a closely related area before entering.
+Some EdD programs, like the one available at Baylor University, follow a non-traditional route by not requiring a conventional dissertation.
+Instead, students take “dissertation in practice” classes which offer more structured opportunities to explore higher education administration and organizational leadership.
+The degrees highlighted below can provide insight into what a practical program with no dissertation may entail.

 Doctor of Education in Organizational Leadership